xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ### Step 7: Install R

-If another error message saying "No such file or directory 'R'" pops up during the installation of scGPT, we need to install R. Run the following commands:
+If you encounter an error message saying "No such file or directory 'R'", you need to install R:

 ```bash
 sudo apt update